wajeehbaigmirza-cmd/hranalytics/README.md

 - Salary hike % is nearly equal across departments (~15%) — no significant compensation bias found
 - **61% of employees earn under $5K/month** — majority fall in the lowest salary slab

 ---

-## 🖥️ Other Dashboards

-> 📞 **All other dashboards are available on request.
-Feel free to reach out to schedule a call or Google Meet.**

----

-## ⚠️ Confidentiality Note

-This dashboard was built using an HR dataset.
-All employee information is either anonymized or from a sample dataset used for demonstration purposes.

----